IttaiP/EX4/README.md

+hypothetical question:
+I'm not sure but from what i understand the build variant can be "debug" or "release". through that maybe the runtime could be changed generally throught the code by toggeling between the two.

+"I pledge the highest level of ethical principles in support of academic excellence.
+ I ensure that all of my work reflects my own abilities and not those of someone else."

+ KEPT THE BELLOW FOR FUTURE REFERENCE

 # Find Roots

 An Android exercise for developers teaching how to play around with intents, activities, services and broadcast receivers